 The ultimate vote on the budget legislation happened on 29 November 2023, introducing the transitional regime before the end of the NHR tax regime in 2025.

-It’s possible for some individuals to apply up until March 31, 2025, but the eligibility requirements for this deadline are more stringent.
+Some individuals can apply up until March 31, 2025, but the eligibility requirements for this deadline are more stringent.
 If you’re wondering how to apply for NHR in Portugal now, it’s necessary to meet at least one of the following criteria to qualify:

 • Having an employment contract signed/to be signed by December 31, 2023